Modena

 Castle of Levizzano Rangone

-The Castle of Levizzano Rangone in Modena, Italy, is located in the small town of Levizzano, just a few kilometers from Vignola.
-Indeed, this is an example of another critical yet ancient fortress that dates back to 1038 AD.
+The Castle of Levizzano Rangone in Modena, is located in the small town of Levizzano, just a few kilometers from Vignola.
+This is an example of another critical yet ancient fortress that dates back to 1038 AD.
 Unfortunately, the castle is currently closed to the general public.

 Castelvetro

-You will see Castelvetro surrounded by vines in the hills south of Modena Italy.
+You will see Castelvetro surrounded by vines in the hills south of Modena.
 Those who walk through the lovely cobblestone streets of Castelvetro are brought back in time.

 The Historic Castle in Formigine